frmokoena/TaxMatters/README.md

 To build and run the project, open a command prompt to the root of the solution, and perform the following:

+1. Run tests

+       dotnet test

-1. Publish the API project to a folder:
+2. Publish the API project to a folder:

     ```
     cd ./src/Tax.Matters.API